ritviksahajpal/cavapy/README.md

 ```
 ### Bias-corrected climate projections plus the historical run

 This is useful when assessing changes in crop yield from the historical period.
-In this case, we provide the bias-corrected # historical run of the climate models plus the projections.
+In this case, we provide the bias-corrected historical run of the climate models plus the bias-corrected projections.

 ```
 import cavapy